 - Save more videos with capacities up to 512GB (1GB = 1,000,000,000 bytes.
 Actual user storage less.)

-- Note: Actual storage capacity shown by a device's OS may be less than the capacity indicated on the product label due to different measurement standards.
-The available storage capacity is higher than 58GB
+- Built for Daily Use — Due to different measurement standards, the actual storage capacity shown by the device's operating system may be less than the capacity shown on the product label.
+Available storage capacity is higher than 58GB.

 The Essential Guide to Choosing the Right Dash Cam Memory Card